vitoco84/ml-stock-sent/README.md

 CORS_ORIGINS=["http://localhost:8501","http://localhost:3000"]
 ```

-> Note: The API checks reachability when enrich=true.
-Ensure OLLAMA_BASE is live (native or Docker).
+> Note: The API checks reachability of Ollama, ensure it is live (native or Docker).

 ---